Bg

 If your baby resists the typical 2-nap schedule and needs more awake time between naps, expect that night sleep will temporarily be shorter.
 This is usually okay as long as your baby averages at least 10 hours of sleep each night and is a better option than prematurely transitioning to a 1-nap schedule.

-If you're curious about what lies ahead in the coming month, glimpse into the future to see what you might experience once your baby is 13 months old.
+If you're curious about what lies ahead in the coming month, glimpse into the future to see what you might experience once your baby is on a .
+Also check out an to see how far your little one has come.

 12 month old baby sleep FAQ